-Attracting a large number of tourists, the city has many squares, fountains, churches, parks, sculptures, beaches, etc. Its white beaches are very popular, with palm trees growing on the beach, and an underwater park on the seashore, allowing visitors to enjoy the fun of the beach and explore the wonders of the underwater world.
+The city also has many squares, fountains, churches, parks, sculptures, beaches, etc. Its white beaches are very popular, with palm trees growing on the beach, and an underwater park on the seashore, allowing visitors to enjoy the fun of the beach and explore the wonders of the underwater world.

 It is a blend of ingredients that makes Bathsheba a charming place.
 Located along the east coast of Barbados, the city has about 5,000 inhabitants and has developed into a fishing village.
-You will be able to admire the charming churches present in the center of the city.
+I admired the charming churches present in the center of the city.
 Among them, the Anglican Church of Sao Jose, built in 1600, but rebuilt in 1800 after a hurricane, stands out.

 The city is also appreciated internationally for other attractions, such as the “Forest of Flowers” and the “Tower of Cotton,” from which it is possible to admire the District of Scotland from above.

-The Andromeda Garden was built in 1954.
+Being in love with nature, I decided to visit the Andromeda Garden.
 It covers an area of 6 acres and is a picturesque landscape garden.
 The flowering plants, tropical vegetation, and flower forest in the garden are a fascinating landscape that makes Andromeda.
-Today, the garden has become one of the most charming parks in Barbados.
+Today, the garden has become one of the most popular attractions in Barbados.